 Although you can catch a flight from Athens to Mykonos on Aegean Air, with a flight time of around 40-minutes, we opted to travel by ferry from the Piraeus port in Athens.
 Depending on the ferry you book, the trip could last anywhere between 2.5-hours to just over 5 hours on the much slower services.

-Especially during the busier summer months, ferry operators do offer more regular, scheduled departures compared the quieter “non-touristy” months.
+Especially during the busier summer months, ferry operators do offer more regular, scheduled departures compared to the quieter “non-touristy” months.

-When to visit Mykonos
+When to Visit Mykonos